doragasu/esp8266-rtos-sntp/README.md

 # esp8266-rtos-sntp
-Preliminar SNTP implementation for ESP8266 modules using esp-open-rtos
+Preliminary SNTP implementation for ESP8266 modules using esp-open-rtos

+Make sure you adjust Makefile and local.mk to your needs.

+Code is BSD licensed.